 We are use the term “choreography” instead of “structure” to create a mindset of reciprocal relationships where everyone makes an important contribution to the whole even while some roles and responsibilities may carry greater weight in one realm or the other.
 Dancing together we make a pattern that connects into whole.

-Become an Active Village Participant
+Become an Friend of the Village

 - Eligibility for tuition discounts & credits